timeamolnar/tamaslang.github.io/_posts/2015-04-10-contract-driven-rest-api-design.md

 <a href="http://apidocjs.com/" target="_blank">Apidoc.js</a> is a great inline documentation tool for RESTful web APIs.<br/>
-It goes really well with Spring REST applications, you just define your API documentation as inline comments in your classes and execute the <b>apidoc</b> command to parse the source files and generate a standalone HTML documentation out of them.
+It goes really well with Spring REST applications, you just define your API documentation as inline comments in your classes and execute the <b>apidoc</b> command to parse the source files and generate a static HTML documentation out of them.

 ![placeholder]({{ site.url }}/assets/apidoc_html_generation.png "Apidoc html generation")